github/opensource.guide/_articles/getting-started/setting-expectations.md

 There is no one right answer to this question.
 You may find that you have multiple goals for a single project, or that different projects have different goals.

-Here are some examples of [reasons](http://ben.balter.com/2015/11/23/why-open-source/) why people open source their work:
+A few [reasons why](http://ben.balter.com/2015/11/23/why-open-source/) people open source their work include:

 * A person wants to show off their portfolio or share their work
 * A community wants to find collaborators to shape the project and help it grow